PhantomGamers/Valheim-PreventAccidentalInteraction/README.md

 # Valheim-PreventAccidentalInteraction
- Prevents accidentally interacting with Signs and Item Stands in Valheim by requiring that the user be crouched before allowing an interaction.
+ Prevents accidentally interacting with Signs, Item Stands, and Portal tags in Valheim by requiring that the user be crouched before allowing an interaction.

  # Installation
  ## Simple